Study of a Woman’s Head

 Jean-Baptiste Greuze French

-Greuze’s contemporaries would have referred to this intense and affecting close-up of a model as an expressive head, or tête d’expression.
-Such works followed longstanding academic theories about how best to depict emotions that would convey the narratives of historical or biblical subjects.
-Although this highly finished tête d’expression has been associated with the imploring female protagonist in several of Greuze’s moralizing genre scenes, it appears to have been an independent painting.
-Greuze’s têtes d’expression in fact enjoyed a healthy place on the eighteenth-century art market.
-This painting was part of The Met’s founding purchase in 1871.
+Greuze’s contemporaries would have referred to this intense and affecting close-up of a model as a tête d’expression, meaning an expressive head or character study.
+Such works adhered to longstanding traditions about how best to depict emotions and convey the narratives of historical or biblical subjects.
+Although this highly finished depiction of a woman’s head has been associated with the imploring female protagonists in several of Greuze’s moralizing genre scenes, it appears to have been an independent painting.
+Many of Greuze’s têtes d’expression circulated successfully on the eighteenth-century art market.

 Study of a Woman’s Head, Jean-Baptiste Greuze (French, Tournus 1725–1805 Paris), Oil on wood